RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 A preconfigured, fully executing application, BankDemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
 Download the sample's sources as follows:

-1. In the GitHub repository for the BankDemo demonstration, click **Releases** in the right-hand side part of the page.
+1. In the GitHub repository for the BankDemo demonstration, click **Releases** in the right side part of the page.
 2. In the list of releases, locate and click the one that corresponds to the Enterprise Developer product release you have installed.
 3. Expand the **Assets** section and click either **Source code (zip)** or **Source code (tar.gz)** to download the archive with the sample's sources.
 4. Expand the archive on your machine.